Jair Bolsonaro

+A polarizing politician, Bolsonaro has drawn both praise and criticism in Brazil for his views and comments, which have been described as far-right and populist.
+He is a vocal opponent of same-sex marriage, abortion, affirmative action, drug liberalization, and secularism.
+In foreign policy he has advocated closer relations with Israel and with the United States; later in his presidency he also made efforts to improve relations with the BRICS countries.

+In the 2022 general election Bolsonaro lost to Luiz Inácio Lula da Silva.
+On 8 January 2023 a mob of Bolsonaro's supporters stormed federal government buildings, calling for a coup d'état.
+On 30 June the Superior Electoral Court blocked Bolsonaro from seeking office until 2030 for attempting to undermine the validity of the election through his unfounded claims of voter fraud, and for abusing his power by using government communication channels to both promote his campaign and to allege fraud.
+Testimony from military officials showed that Bolsonaro had planned a self-coup with the military to keep himself in power.

+In November 2024 he was indicted by the Federal Police of Brazil of multiple crimes related to the coup.
+He was charged in February 2025, and the Supreme Court ruled he must stand trial.
+On 4 August 2025 he was placed under house arrest for using a mobile phone and accessing social media via his son Eduardo, violating pre-trial rules.
+His trial began on 2 September; on 11 September he was found guilty by the Supreme Federal Court and sentenced to 27 years and 3 months in prison.

 Early life

-Bolsonaro was born on 21 March 1955 in Glicério, São Paulo, in southeast Brazil, to Percy Geraldo Bolsonaro and Olinda Bonturi.
+Jair Messias Bolsonaro was born on 21 March 1955 in Glicério, São Paulo, in southeast Brazil, to Percy Geraldo Bolsonaro and Olinda Bonturi.
 His family is mostly of Italian descent, with German ancestry as well.
 On his father's side, he is the great-grandson of Italians from Veneto and Calabria.
 Bolsonaro's paternal grandfather's family comes from Veneto, more precisely Anguillara Veneta, in the province of Padua.
-His great-grandfather, Vittorio Bolzonaro (the surname was originally written with a "z"), was born on 12 April 1878.
+His great-grandfather Vittorio Bolzonaro (the surname was originally written with a "z"), was born on 12 April 1878.
 Vittorio's parents immigrated to Brazil when he was ten, together with his siblings, Giovanna and Tranquillo.
 His German ancestry came from his father's maternal grandfather, Carl "Carlos" Hintze, born in Hamburg around 1876, who immigrated to Brazil in 1883.
 His maternal grandparents were born in Lucca, in Tuscany, and went to live in Brazil in the 1890s.
-On 21 January 2022, his mother Olinda Bonturi Bolsonaro died at age 94.
-His father Percy Geraldo Bolsonaro died in 1995.
+On 21 January 2022 his mother, Olinda Bonturi Bolsonaro, died at age 94.
+His father, Percy Geraldo Bolsonaro, died in 1995.

-Bolsonaro spent most of his childhood moving around São Paulo with his family, living in Ribeira, Jundiaí, and Sete Barras, before settling in Eldorado, in the state's southern region, in 1966, where he grew up with his five brothers.

-His first name is a tribute to Jair da Rosa Pinto, a football player for Palmeiras at the time of Bolsonaro's birth who celebrated his 34th birthday on the same day.
+Bolsonaro spent most of his childhood moving around São Paulo with his family, living in Ribeira, Jundiaí, and Sete Barras, before settling in Eldorado, in the state's southern region, in 1966, where he grew up with his five siblings.
+His first name is a tribute to Jair da Rosa Pinto, a football player for Palmeiras, with whom he shares a birthday.